What Is Subrogation?

 - Is there a provision as to whether attorney’s fees are to be considered?

 If the Plan does not refer to a specific source such as settlement funds, then there is no constructive trust or equitable lien created from which the Plan could claim reimbursement.
 This can be instructive in a wrongful death claim where a medical Plan may state that it has a right to reimbursement from the decedent.
 Since a wrongful death action is not one that belongs to the decedent, the lien claimant has no right to reimbursement from the settlement.

-At the end of the day, whether your Plan is a self-funded ERISA based Plan or a State Based Plan subject to Georgia’s laws, you or your lawyer can try to negotiate down the amount to be reimbursed.
-Best practice is to talk with an experienced personal injury lawyer about your options early on!
+At the end of the day, whether your Plan is a self-funded ERISA-based Plan or a State-Based Plan subject to Georgia’s laws, you or your lawyer can try to negotiate down the amount to be reimbursed.
+The best practice is to talk with an experienced personal injury lawyer about your options early on!